-Meghan, Backstage and Back To Work
+Meghan, Backstage and Back to Work

-Meghan Markle got back to work with a bang today firing off a glossy set of behind-the-scenes fashion photographs of her new women’s workwear range on Instagram to celebrate the end of her maternity leave.
+Meghan Markle got back to work with a bang on Thursday, firing off a glossy set of behind-the-scenes fashion photographs of her new women’s workwear range on Instagram to celebrate the end of her maternity leave.

 She also appeared in person for the launch, wearing the new capsule collection, teamed with a set of Princess Diana’s earrings.